 Motorcycle ambulances?
 An Italian solution exists and it is designed for most jammed areas

-A medical rescue service in Italy starts on 2016 to think a solution for having a rapid emergency response solution for natural reserve and coastal areas with doctors and nurses at the same time.
+Motorcycle ambulance is part of medical rescue service in Italy from 2016.
+A solution for having a rapid emergency response for natural reserve and coastal areas with doctors and nurses at the same time.

 The MTS – this is the name of the company – has been created for operating in the field with a specific answer to provide “Emergency Health Services in remote areas.”
-They has supplied a medical motorcycle vehicle, certified and approved according to the Italian Ministry of Transport as a motorcycle for emergency medical assistance.
+They have supplied a motorcycle ambulance, certified and approved according to the Italian Ministry of Transport as a motorcycle for emergency medical assistance.
 It is the first time that Italian authorities accept that solution for operations outside urban areas.

-The project is developed for the use of a motorcycle as a midpoint of medical assistance in Out-of-Hospital emergencies.
+The project is developed for the use of a motorcycle as a first-aid ambulance as a midpoint of medical assistance in Out-of-Hospital emergencies.
 Medical aid in remote districts are dealing with two problems:

 - Vehicles that “can” transport patients are slow and bulky

 - Vehicles that “cannot” transport patients are fast but have no space